 If the 401(k) is a cash account, the spouses can request payment of the proceeds within 30 to 90 days.
 This payment may incur tax liabilities.
 Alternatively, they can ask to receive the benefits upon retirement to continue taking full advantage of the tax-deferred benefits.

 It should be noted, even when a Texas court classifies 401(k) benefits as "community property," it does not mean that the spouses will always divide the account 50/50.
 For example, if the other spouse has a 401(k) of a similar size, the court may order each spouse to keep his or her respective accounts.

 A lot of different considerings can come into play during Texas asset division proceedings.
-As such, spouses may want to work with an experienced family law attorney -- such as the lawyers at the the Baker Law Firm in Houston, Texas -- to evaluate their situations and develop the most suitable legal strategy in their high net worth divorce case.
-At the Baker Law Firm, our attorneys are available to speak with you about your divorce proceedings in a free, no obligation, first time consultation.
+As such, spouses may want to work with an experienced family law attorney -- such as the lawyers at the Barker Law Firm in Houston, Texas -- to evaluate their situations and develop the most suitable legal strategy in their high net worth divorce case.
+At the Baker Law Firm, our attorneys are available to speak with you about your divorce proceedings in a free, no-obligation, first time consultation.